Marnack/dlxtrains_modpack/README.md

 ## Author's Notes

 1) All of the wagons in this modpack will function properly on any of the AdvTrains track.
 However, the appearance of some of the longer wagons in this modpack will be more realistic if they are only used on track that is built with large radius curves and shallow slopes.
 This is not deemed to be a significant problem since it also happens in the real world that there are some trains that can only run on track that is constructed to accommodate their requirements.
+However, players wanting to limit the inclusion of longer DLX wagons in game should consult the DlxTrains mod's README.md file for details on how to accomplish that using that mod's settings.

 2) All of the wagon liveries in this modpack are intended to be fictional.